bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 3. Introduce our syscall unit test which based on trinity

 Example:
 Hi, every.
 Welcome.
 It is the first time I join Linuxcon.
-If you have question, please interrupt me in any time.
+If you have question, please interrupt me at any time.
 Let''s started.
 I am Bamvor from Huawei kernel team.
 We support difference architecture in difference stable kernel.
 I am also the assignee from linaro kernel working group.
 I am focus on migrating our 32-bit application to our arm64 hardware in recent two years.
 There are millions of code of our 32-bit application.
 We need to keep the capatability as much as we can.
 I am also interested in the memory management area.

 ## Self introduction
 *   Kernel developer from Huawei